matloff/TidyverseSkeptic/README.md

 The dataset, involving heights and weights of professional baseball players, **mlb**, is from my **regtools** package.
-For each height value, there are various players of that height, so we plot mean weight against height.
+For each height value, there are various players of that height, so we plot mean weight against height, checking for a linear pattern.

 Base-R: